What is Gcapi.dll, Its Role in AnyDesk & How to Delete it

 What is gcapi.dll?

 The gcapi.dll stands for Google Cloud Application Programming Interface (API).
-DLL stands for Dynamic Link Library, which essentially are files that contain code and data that multiple programs can use simultaneously.
-As a .dll file, gcapi.dll plays a vital role in helping software communicate effectively with hardware, and it can be shared across multiple applications.
+DLL means Dynamic Link Library, which are files full of code and data that lots of programs can use at the same time.
+Gcapi.dll is super important because it helps software talk to hardware, and many apps can share it.

 Google Cloud Application Programming Interface gcapi.dll